DeBraid/tech-notes/the-sovereign-individual.md

 Explore the death of the industrial society and it reconfiguration in new forms.
 The emergence of a new form of freedom, the **Sovereign Individual**, and expect to the see complete liberation of productivity.

 In contrast, we expect the death of the nation-state and many of the characteristics of equality that 20th/21st Century envisaged.
-Representative democracy will fade in favour of electronic `cybermarkplaces`.
+Representative democracy will fade in favour of electronic `cybermarketplaces`.
 Politics will be more random and inconsequential than we've grown accustom to.

 # Chapter 1: The Year 2000